The Obvious and Hidden Costs Of Divorce

 But the rest of the standard costs?
 They’re per person.

-The hidden costs are the little things that very few people think about…but they add up.
+The hidden costs are the little things that very few people think about

 1. Cost of transportation, usually gas and wear and tear on your car, traveling to and from court, the lawyer’s office, and other divorce-related activities.